Zehong-Wang/Zehong-Wang.github.io/_pages/about.md

 To Friends
 ======

-I am highly enjoying talking with friends.
-Feel free to drop me emails if you are interested in our works or looking for potential collaborations.
-I would like to having talks at least 2 times a week.
+I thoroughly enjoy engaging in conversations with friends and colleagues.
+Please feel free to reach out via email if you're interested in our research, potential collaborations, or just wish to chat:) I am open to scheduling discussions at least twice a week.

 Updates
 ======